nlitsme/ubidump/README.md

  * analyze fs structure for unused inodes, dirents
  * verify that data block size equals the size mentioned in the inode.
  * add support for ubifs ( without the ubi layer )
+ * add option to extract a raw volume.

 References
 ==========